PrefectHQ/prefect/docs/index.md

 ```
 </div>

+See the [install guide](/getting-started/installation/) for more detailed installation instructions.
 ### Step 2: Connect to Prefect's API

 Sign up for a forever free [Prefect Cloud Account](/cloud/) or, alternatively, host your own [server](/host/) with a subset of Prefect Cloud's features.